dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/tableau.md

 ## Using the integration

-1. **Authentication** &mdash; Once you authenticate, the system will direct you to the data source page that allows you to choose between all the metrics, dimensions, and entities configured in your dbt Semantic Layer under the data source called "ALL".
-You can optionally access individual [saved queries](/docs/build/saved-queries) that you've defined.
-These will also show up as data sources when you log in with the connector.
+1. **Authentication** &mdash; Once you authenticate, the system will direct you to the data source page.
+2. **Access all Semantic Layer Objects** &mdash; You can choose between all the metrics, dimensions, and entities configured in your dbt Semantic Layer under the data source called "ALL".
+(Note: "METRICS_AND_DIMENSIONS" was the original name of this data source, and it contains the same information as "ALL".
+In the future, we will deprecate "METRICS_AND_DIMENSIONS" in favor of "ALL")
+3. **Access Saved Queries** &mdash; You can optionally access individual [saved queries](/docs/build/saved-queries) that you've defined.
+These will also show up as unique data sources when you log in.
-2. **Access worksheet** &mdash; From there, go directly to a worksheet in the bottom left-hand corner.
+3. **Access worksheet** &mdash; From your data source selection, go directly to a worksheet in the bottom left-hand corner.
-3. **Access metrics and dimensions** &mdash; Then, you'll find all the metrics, dimensions, and entities that are available to query on the left side of your window.
+4. **Access metrics and dimensions** &mdash; Then, you'll find all the metrics, dimensions, and entities that are available to query on the left side of your window based on your selection.

 Visit the [Tableau documentation](https://help.tableau.com/current/pro/desktop/en-us/gettingstarted_overview.htm) to learn more about how to use Tableau worksheets and dashboards.